SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSNavigatorCompany/SetId.md

 so.topic: reference
 ---

-Set the primary key (id) for the NavigatorCompany
+Set the primary key (id) for the NSNavigatorCompany

 **Parameter:**
  - **id** Integer NavigatorCompany id.